-Major incident management is a critical aspect of IT operations and cyber security.
+Major incident management is a key aspect of IT operations and cyber security.
 When an unexpected event disrupts normal business operations, it requires a coordinated effort to resolve the issue and minimize its impact.
 With the increasing complexity of IT environments, managing major incidents has become more challenging.
-This blog explores the challenges of major incident management and the benefits of automated incident response for incident teams.
+This article explores the challenges of major incident management and the benefits of automated incident response for incident teams.
 Additionally, it provides an overview of what automated incident response is.

 What is a major incident?